BehaviorTree/btcpp_website/docs/tutorial-advanced/pre_post_conditions.md

-One of the areas where Behavior Trees may struggle, when compared to State Machines, is in those patterns where a diferent strategy should be executed based on the result of an Action.
+One of the areas where Behavior Trees may struggle, when compared to State Machines, is in those patterns where a different strategy should be executed based on the result of an Action.

 Since BTs are limited to SUCCESS and FAILURE, that could be unintuitive.

-A solution is to store the __result / error code__ in the blackboard, but that was cumbersome in version 3.X.
+A solution is storing the __result / error code__ in the blackboard, but that was cumbersome in version 3.X.

-Pre conditions can help us implementing code that is more readable, like this one:
+Pre conditions can help us implement code that is more readable, like this one:

 ![error_codes.svg](images/error_codes.svg)